sadmanf/geocoder/README.txt

 Hello there :)

-In order to run the program, issue the following commands:
+In order to run the program, clone the repo and issue the following commands:
 	npm install
 	npm start